cncf/tag-env-sustainability/documentation/WhitePapers/SustainabilityUseCasesAndLandscape2022.md

 their traffic is challenging.

 ### Finance
-Finance can have simulations being run, in the off-hours, and those will look like an AI/ML workload.
+Finance may have simulations being run, in the off-hours, and those will look like an AI/ML workload.
 However, for transactions and fast-traffic, finance has predictable times of day of use-when the markets are up.
 For this reason, time of day adjustments on the majority of the clusters run by finance can be limited.
 However, transaction times do affect real dollars, so being fast will be prioritized in these environments over power use.
 In order